 If the tooth is just chipped, make a non-emergency dental appointment to have it smoothed down and filled or have a crown.

-If the tooth has been knocked out or is badly broken, see a dentist immediately.
-Your dentist may fit a denture or bridge.
+If the tooth has been knocked out or is badly broken, get advice from 111 online or call 111.

 Teeth whitening involves bleaching your teeth to make them a lighter colour.

-Teeth whitening can't make your teeth brilliant white, but it can lighten the existing colour by several shades.
+Teeth whitening cannot make your teeth brilliant white, but it can lighten the existing colour by several shades.

-Standard teeth whitening involves several visits to the dentist, plus sessions at home wearing a mouthguard containing bleaching gel.
+Standard teeth whitening involves 2 to 3 visits to the dentist, plus sessions at home wearing a mouthguard containing bleaching gel.

 Teeth whitening is cosmetic and therefore generally only available privately.